 I’ve created a handy one-page checklist you can download and print to use as a reference, this is a great tool for those that love to check the boxes, and for those who don’t love to check the boxes!
 Ha!
 Sometimes you just need a list to keep you on track!
 Just fill in the information in the box below and you’ll have access to my checklist and other printables I have coming your way!

-I hope you found this helpful.
+I hope you found this how to promote a blog post helpful.
 If you have more tips to add, please share in the comments below so others can learn from your ways as well!
 If you missed part 1 or 2 of this series, be sure to check out How to Start a Blog and How to Monetize a Blog.
 I would love for you to pin this for other new bloggers!